histefanhere/geek-wars/README.md

 /clan members list
 /clan members kick <player>
 ```
-Note that only admins are allowed to join players into a clan.
+Note that only admins (or command blocks) are allowed to join players into a clan.

 ### Managing your clan treasure